 - 2 tablespoons toasted pepitas

-- To prepare the mushrooms: Preheat the oven to 425°F. Line a large rimmed baking sheet with parchment paper for easy cleanup.
+- To prepare the mushrooms: Preheat the oven to 425°F. Line a large rimmed baking sheet with parchment paper for easy cleanup (the rim is important, as the mushrooms release a lot of juices while roasting—use a large baking dish if you don't have a rimmed baking sheet).

 - Quarter the large mushrooms, halve the medium mushrooms, leave small mushrooms whole, and place them all onto the prepared baking sheet.
 Drizzle the olive oil over them and sprinkle the salt on top.
 Toss until the mushrooms are evenly coated in oil.
 Roast until the mushrooms are tender and somewhat condensed in size, about 15 to 18 minutes, tossing halfway.